 With rising insurance costs and tight operating ratios for motor carriers and private fleet operators, many have limited excess insurance coverage or none at all.
 That trend coupled with ever increasing jury verdicts and settlements means there is frequently not enough insurance available to satisfy a potential or actual judgment.Such a scenario may put the fleet operator’s assets at risk if and when there is an excess judgment.
 Many fleet operators, particularly smaller ones, would do well to take advantage of recent changes in the law, particularly the Graves Amendment, which effectively precludes liability from being imputed simply by virtue of ownership of a vehicle that was involved in an accident.
 Having a separate corporate entity own the trucks (usually the operator’s most valuable asset) and lease them to the operators may effectively shield the vehicles from potential excess exposure if the proper procedure is followed.

-But Maryland courts may be unencumbered by this kind of fictional corporate entity and deal with substance of this scheme and to pierce the corporate veil if there is fraud or proof that it is necessary to enforce a paramount equity.
-The Maryland rule on paramount equities is that when substantial ownership of all the stock of a company is in a single person or company and there are facts supporting disregard of the corporate fiction on grounds of fundamental equity and fairness, Maryland will apply the “alter ego” or “instrumentality” theory in order to pierce the corporate veil, creating liability on the individual shareholder.
+But Maryland courts may be unencumbered by this kind of fictional corporate entity and deal with the substance of this scheme and to pierce the corporate veil if there is fraud or proof that it is necessary to enforce a paramount equity.
+The Maryland rule on paramount equities is that when substantial ownership of all the stock of a company is in a single person or company and there are facts supporting disregard of the corporate fiction on grounds of fundamental equity and fairness, Maryland will apply the “alter ego” or “instrumentality” theory to pierce the corporate veil, creating liability on the individual shareholder.

-Truck accident lawyers representing victims should keep in mind these efforts of truck accident defendants to shed liability for injuries caused by their negligence by aggressively looking at all of the corporate entities involved.
+Truck accident lawyers representing victims should keep in mind these efforts of truck accident defendants to shed liability for injuries caused by their negligence by aggressively looking at all the corporate entities involved.